 NUTRITIONAL AUTONOMIC RESPONSE TESTING (NART) AND RELATED TECHNIQUES

 I realize that they give very fast symptomatic relief and this is amazing to see and wonderful for the patient or client.
 However, in all cases that I have investigated, they unbalance body chemistry and lead to worse problems later.
-In all cases they are symptomatic methods that do not address the deeper nutritional imbalances such as toxic metal excess and serious deficiency states that everyone today has.
-This is the reason I cannot recommend these methods, and why they are actually as dangerous as using drugs, or worse.

 AN EXAMPLE TO EXPLAIN WHAT I MEAN